our methodology

 Transition to a decarbonized economy

-In every sector, there are ways to decarbonize and best practices to reduce greenhouse gas emissions.
-Our data reveals the presence or absence of these best practices which indicate if financed activities are transition-aligned.
+In every sector, there are immediate ways to decarbonize and best practices to reduce greenhouse gas emissions.
+Kestrel reveals the presence or absence of these best practices which indicate if investments are transition-aligned.

 02